ska-sa/mkat_fpga_tests/README.md

                         ./run_cbf_tests.py -v --instrument-activate --4A4k
   --dry_run             Do a dry run.
 Print commands that would be called as
-                        well as generatetest procedures --4A4k                Run the tests decorated with @instrument_bc8n856M4k --4A32k               Run the tests decorated with @instrument_bc8n856M32k --8A4k                Run the tests decorated with @instrument_bc16n856M4
+                        well as generatetest procedures --available-tests     Do a dry run.
+Print all tests available --4A4k                Run the tests decorated with @instrument_bc8n856M4k --4A32k               Run the tests decorated with @instrument_bc8n856M32k --8A4k                Run the tests decorated with @instrument_bc16n856M4